sentinel-hub/custom-scripts/planetary-variables/soil-water-content/soil-water-content-anomaly/index.md

 In the interface which then appears, select the time range you want to use as reference period.
 In this case, we select a time range from 2012 to 2024, which is 12 years.
 Be aware that this will only include data which is available, so if you ordered data for 5 years but specify a time range of 10 years, only the 5 years you have ordered will be included.

-The date that will be compared to the reference period is always the most recent date containing data in the selected time span.
+_Please note_: The date that is compared to the reference period is always the most recent date with data in the selected time span.

 ![Time Span Interface](fig/timespan.png)

 ### Reference Period

-Which dates in the reference period get included per year is determined by the variable `toleranceDays` in the evalscript.
-It determines how many days, adjacent to the selected day are included.
-If the day for which an anomaly is computed is the 10th of January 2024 and `toleranceDays` is 0, only data in previous years that is also exactly on the 10th of January will be considered.
-If `toleranceDays` is 1, for each year in the reference period one day before and after the 10th of January will also be considered and included in the calculation.
+The reference period represents which dates get included for each year and is determined by the variable `toleranceDays` in the evalscript.
+This variable determines how many days adjacent to the selected day are included in the calculation.
+If the day for which an anomaly is computed is the 10th of January 2024 and `toleranceDays` is 0, only data in previous years that are also exactly on the 10th of January will be considered.
+If `toleranceDays` is 1, for each year in the reference period, one day before and after the 10th of January will also be considered and included in the calculation.

 ### Visualization